jeffreykegler/hoonlint/misc/whitespace.md

-If the rune line contains other bricks, it may **reanchor**, that is the anchor column may be somewhere else than than rune column.
+If the rune line contains other bricks, it may **reanchor**, that is the anchor column may be somewhere else other than rune column.
 Not all runes participate in reanchoring.
 Which do, and which do not, is described in the individual cases.